Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Nmap done: 256 IP addresses (4 hosts up) scanned in 3.09 seconds
 ```

-The switch's address was `192.168.4.106`, and I then proceeded to check what ports where open.
+The switch's address was `192.168.4.106`, and I then proceeded to check what ports were open.

 ```sh
 pitchu /dev/serial >nmap --top-ports 1000 192.168.4.106